Things to Do in Cork with Kids: 2-Day Family Guide

 For more thoughts on bringing car seats, read our Traveling with Car Seats post.

-The historic town centre is home to most of Cork’s attractions, shopping and restaurants and is our recommended area to stay.
+The historic town centre is home to most of Cork’s attractions, shopping and restaurants and is our recommended area to stay in Cork with kids.
 The only downside of this area is that it can be quite expensive to stay during the high season.
-You can browse a wide-variety of family-friendly hotels in Cork on Booking.com.

 This time we rented a Cork hotel room, but we typically stay at vacation home rentals when we travel with our family.
-There is a good selection of family-friendly Cork vacation home rentals and should be part of your search process.
+There is a good selection of family-friendly Cork vacation rentals, so they are worth including in your search.

 Where to Eat in Cork with Kids

 We ate dinner at the Soba Asian Street Food restaurant two of our three nights in Cork.
-The first time we went was due to the close proximity to our hotel, but the second time was because we enjoyed our first visit so much.
+The first time we went because it was close to our hotel, but the second time was because we enjoyed our first visit so much.

 Our kids enjoy Asian food and gobbled up their Goya dumplings and Udon noodles both nights.
 We ordered green and red Thai curries each time and thought they were very good.